wenjian80/soak8_lab/README.md

 3. We are installing k8 from scratch.
 In this lab however we are not creating a HA for master node.
 We can refer to K8 documentation on how to set it up.
 4. For lab purpose we are using 1 master and 1 worker.
 Deployment are done in worker node as master are not tainted to run workload.
 5. Since soa on k8 require a PV/PVC, in on prem context it will either a NFS or san storage etc. In this lab we are using Oracle Cloud File System to act as the NFS.
 6. For lab purpose, i have build an image and upload to docker hub so we are pulling straight from docker hub registry.
-In real life The  we are not pulling and tagging into our own registry.
+In real life we are pulling and tagging into our own registry.
 Refer to [docker images](https://github.com/oracle/docker-images), [wls docker sample](https://github.com/wenjian80/wlsdockersample) for more details on building own image as well as patching etc.
-7. The official supported image is via this [here](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/#obtain-the-oracle-soa-suite-docker-image), however in this lab we are just pulling from container registry
+7. The official supported image is via this [here](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/#obtain-the-oracle-soa-suite-docker-image), however in this lab we are just pulling from docker hub.
+The image is public so therefore no secret is required.
 8. All the command have been compress into scripts for easy execution, you can take a look all the scripts to see what is doing as there are comments in the scripts.
 9. At this point of writing this document, it is using all the prereq as mentioned in [prereq](https://github.com/wenjian80/soak8_lab#2-version-tested), other than K8/Docker/Helm we are pulling WebLogic operator 3.0.1 and fmw soa script 20.3.3.
 Refer to [FMW SOA K8](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prerequisites/) and [Release Notes](https://oracle.github.io/fmw-kubernetes/soa-domains/release-notes/) to check what is the latest version that is supported and pull the relevant branch.
 10. We are using [20.3.3](https://github.com/oracle/fmw-kubernetes/tree/release/20.3.3/OracleSOASuite/kubernetes)  branch at the point of writing this document.
 Perhaps a new version will be release when you reading this document,